-A last-minute effort in the United States Senate late on Tuesday to stave off default looked certain to divide Republicans in the House of Representatives where members thwarted their leader’s attempt at compromise earlier in the day.
+A last-minute effort in the United States Senate to stave off default looks certain to divide Republicans in the House of Representatives, where members thwarted their leader’s attempt at compromise earlier on Tuesday.

 House speaker John Boehner was forced to shelve a proposal to reopen the federal government and lift the nation’s $16.7 trillion debt limit in the face of resistance from his most conservative members.
-They had conditioned their support for a new budget on delaying the implementation of President Barack Obama’s health reforms by one year.
-Democrats rejected that demand, triggering a government shutdown two weeks ago.
+They had conditioned support for a new budget on delaying the implementation of President Barack Obama’s health reforms by one year.
+Democrats rejected this, triggering a government shutdown two weeks ago.

-Yet the deal reportedly discussed by the Democrats’ leader in the Senate, Harry Reid, and his Republican counterpart, Mitch McConnell, would offer a similar timetable.
-Assuming all Democrats in the lower chamber supported it, the law would need seventeen Republican votes to pass.
+Yet the deal reportedly discussed by the Democratic leader in the Senate, Harry Reid, and his Republican counterpart, Mitch McConnell, would offer a similar timetable.
+Assuming all Democrats in the lower chamber support it, the law would need seventeen Republican votes to pass.

-Centrist Republicans might be willing to back such an effort to prevent default and end the shutdown for which they are blamed by most Americans.
+Center-right Republicans may be willing to back such an effort to prevent default and end the shutdown for which they are blamed by most Americans.
 But by doing so, they would signal that their party is becoming even more fractured.

-Earlier this year, House Republicans were also divided over a budget measure that raised taxes for the rich to avert tax hikes on all income groups.
-Virtually all conservatives from the Southern United States rejected this compromise with Democrats because it raised taxes at all.
+Earlier this year, House Republicans were also divided over a budget measure that raised taxes for the rich to avert tax hikes on all incomes.
+Virtually all conservatives from the Southern United States rejected this compromise, because it raised taxes at all.
 Most Republicans from other regions supported it.

-The Republican Party has long been an alliance between fiscal and social conservatives from more inland districts and liberals from the coastal regions who not always opposed Democrats’ social policies and are less reactionary altogether.
-The former have begun taking over the party in recent years.
+The Republican Party has long been an alliance of fiscal and social conservatives from more inland districts and liberals from the coastal regions who not always oppose Democratic social policies and are less reactionary altogether.
+The former have largely taken over the party.

 Members who were endorsed by Tea Party organizations — the populist conservative movement that emerged in 2009 in opposition to the president’s health-care and spending plans — now make up a third of the Republican caucus in the House of Representatives.
-47 percent of its members are from states defined as part of the “South” by the Census Bureau, exempting Delaware and Maryland.
-In the Senate, twenty out of 46 members are from this region.
+Nearly half its members are from Southern states.
+In the Senate, twenty out of 46 members are from the region.

-But the centrist wing has potential presidential candidates who seem more capable of winning a national election.
-Among them is former Florida governor Jeb Bush who warned in March that Republicans were becoming “too reactionary” and “cannot sustain a message of being against things.
-You have to be for things,” he told MSNBC.
-Another is New Jersey’s governor Chris Christie who is expected to be reelected next month and blamed both parties for the shutdown last week.
-“If I was in the Senate right now, I’d kill myself,” he told reporters.
+The centrist wing has potential presidential candidates who are more likely to win a national election.
+Among them is former Florida governor Jeb Bush, who warned in March that Republicans were becoming “too reactionary” and “cannot sustain a message of being against things.
+You have to be for things.”

 And without a Republican in the White House, any bill that repeals Obamacare could be vetoed by a president of the other party.